How do I order a repeat prescription?

-- Post the tear-off slip to the surgery or drop it in at reception or in our outside letter-box.
-Enclose a stamped, addressed envelope if you want us to post the prescription back to you.
+- Post the tear-off slip from your repeat prescription to the surgery, drop it in at reception or in our outside letter-box.
+Your prescription will be sent electronically directly to your nominated pharmacy.

-- Via the internet on Patient Access, the new ‘NHS App’ or the ‘MyGP’ app on your mobile phone or tablet —see the page on ‘How do I register for on-line services’ to register for these services
+- Via the new ‘NHS App’ on your mobile phone or tablet, or the internet on Patient Access, — see the page on ‘How do I register for on-line services’ to register for these services.

 We do not ordinarily accept telephone requests to re-order items over the main practice telephone number.

 Repeat prescriptions will be available two working days after they have been requested.
 This is the case even if they are being sent electronically.
 For example, if you make your request on Monday, the prescription can be collected on Wednesday.
 Please take note of our half-day closures for training – see News for dates.